chanitypham/AI-Builder-Kit/README.md

 - [AI Hub of Podcasting Tools](https://podcast.freeaitools.tech/)

 ## Features
-- **Straightforward Tool Building Process**: Quickly create personalized AI tools at [MindPal](https://mindpal.space/).
+- **Straightforward Tool Building Process**: Quickly create your own AI tools at [MindPal](https://mindpal.space/).
 Further guide is available in the 'Usage' section.
 - **Built With Modern Technology Stack**: Built with Next.js, TypeScript, and Tailwind CSS, the hub is easy to customize, from adding new tools to changing themes and site appearance.
 - **Fully Customizable Hub**: The hub offers extensive customization options, such as adding features, connecting to APIs, or storing data in a database, ensuring it meets the needs of you, your clients, or your team.
-- **Show & Monetize Your Tool At Ease**: Effortlessly showcase your AI tools and monetize them by creating and sharing well-crafted AI workflows.
+- **Ease of Use**: Showcase and monetize your well-crafted AI Tools at ease.

 ## Getting Started